-However additional routers can also be declared, to reach specific destination hosts or networks.
+However additional routers can also be declared, to reach specific destination servers or networks.
 Any such router must be identified with 3 parameters:

-- the router's IP address,
+- The router's IP address,

-- the destination IP address,
+- The destination IP address,

-- the destination type (a simple host or an entire network).
+- The destination type (a simple server or an entire network).

-To configure the router table, select the [Configuration]-[TCP/IP]-Routers] menu.
+To configure the router table select the [Configuration]-[TCP/IP]-Routers] menu.
 A dialog box as shown below is displayed:

 Default Router: to specify a default router enter its IP address.
 If a default router is not required, leave this field blank.
-If 'Default Router' is enabled in the AX3000 Interface box, this parameter is automatically supplied by DHCP and cannot be accessed.
+If the 'Default Router' is displayed but inaccessible.
+It was automatically supplied by DHCP and cannot be accessed.